Probing Qubit Noise with a Channel-Resolved Post-Markovian Master Equation: Results

-is completely positive for all $ 0 \le s \le t $.
-Equivalently, the Choi matrix $ \chi_{t,s} $ of $ \mathcal V_{t,s} $ must be positive semidefinite.
-In practice, we proceed as follows: \begin{enumerate}[leftmargin=*] \item Reconstruct the Choi matrix $ \chi_t $ at each time $ t $ by process tomography. \item Reshuffle $\chi_t$ into the superoperator matrix $S_t = \mathcal R(\chi_t)$. \item Compute the intermediate superoperator matrix, since $\Phi_s$ may not always invertible, we apply the pseudo-inverse on the superoperator matrix
+Experimentally, we proceed as follows: \begin{enumerate}[leftmargin=*] \item We reconstruct the Choi matrix $\chi_t$ at each idle time $t$ by process tomography. \item We reshuffle $\chi_t$ into the Liouville superoperator $S_t=\mathcal R(\chi_t)$. \item For well-conditioned $S_s$, we compute $S_{t,s}=S_tS_s^{-1}$.
+When $S_s$ is singular or ill conditioned, we replace $S_s^{-1}$ by a Moore-Penrose pseudoinverse $S_s^+$ and regard the resulting matrix